Roddy Piper Death – Blood Clot / Heart Attack

 About “Rowdy” Roddy

 Roderick George Toombs was his real name, but he was much better known as “Rowdy” Roddy Piper.
 He was born April 17, 1954, in Saskatoon, Saskatchewan, Canada.
-He got his first taste of wrestling at the young age of 15 at a weight of 167 pounds.
+Piper first got his first taste of wrestling at the young age of 15 at a weight of 167 pounds.

-A legendary personality in professional wrestling, Rowdy Roddy went on to win his first championship title, the NWA Americas, in 1976 in a match against Chavo Guerrero, Sr. He also took home the NWA World Tag Team Championship seven times.
+A legendary personality in professional wrestling, Rowdy Roddy may be best remembered for his work on the mic, but he also had success in the ring.
+He won his first championship title, the NWA Americas, in 1976 in a match against Chavo Guerrero, Sr.

 In 1983 he was seriously injured in a match against Greg Valentine at the first Starrcade.
 Piper lost 75 percent of the hearing in his left ear and suffered irreversible damage to his equilibrium.
 While critics said that his wrestling career was over, that was far from the truth.